Tazaemon Yamamura House Ashiya, 1918

 Set into a hilltop in Ashiya, overlooking Kobe Port in western Japan, the villa demonstrates Wright's genius for spatial composition: although it has four levels, none is taller than two stories.
 By stepping the house into the hill, Wright took advantage of the extraordinary views the site afforded.
 The exterior evokes Wright's Los Angeles houses, but its decorative blocks are of oya tuff, not concrete.

-It was the first Taisho Era building in Japan to be named an Important Cultural Property, in 1974.
-It is open to the public on designated days.
+After the Yodogawa Steel Works acquired the home in 1974, it became the first Taisho Era building in Japan to be named an Important Cultural Property.
+The Yodoko Guest House is open to the public on designated days.
 (KS)